AbirJlassi/TP-AgenticAI/README.md

 - Tools are implemented as subclasses of `crewai.tools.BaseTool` in `tools.py`.

 **Next steps / Tips**
-yPI, install it per your project instructions (it may be internal/private).
 - To add custom tools, follow the `CSVReaderTool` and `DataStatsTool` patterns in `tools.py`.

 **License**